jonathanconway/conwy/articles/visualising-execution-flows/visualising-execution-flows.md

   <h3 class="note-heading">Asynchronicity and concurrency</h3>
   <p>Though we touched on async in the Javascript example with the <code>setTimeout</code> call, we haven't fully addressed the issue of describing asynchronicity or concurrency in execution flows.</p>

   <p>This is probably a fairly deep topic that deserves a dedicated article.
-However I have no doubt it can be represented diagramatically, as long as a strict convention is adhered to.</p>
+However I have no doubt it can be represented diagrammatically, as long as a strict convention is adhered to.</p>
 </div>

 ## Isn't this just a flowchart?

-Yes, but it's a ***specialised*** form of flowchart, focussed on representing execution flow.
+Yes, but it's a **_specialised_** form of flowchart, focussed on representing execution flow.

 The flowchart directly maps to the code it represents, so it accurately and unambiguously conveys information about that code.
 At the same time, because it's not actually code, but a diagram, it allows us to more easily view and reason about the code in terms of execution flows specifically.
 We don't have to jump around between files, scroll up and down, etc. but can see a whole execution flow in one screen.